 Tax Escrows.
 In the case of all of the underlying mortgage loans, escrows were funded or will be funded for taxes.
 The related borrower is generally required to deposit on a monthly basis an amount equal to one-twelfth of the annual real estate taxes and assessments.
-If an escrow was funded or is funded in the future, the funds will be applied by the master servicer to pay for annual real estate taxes and assessments at the related mortgaged real property.

 Insurance Escrows.
-In the case of 13 of the underlying mortgage loans, collectively representing 37.9% of the initial mortgage pool balance, escrows were funded or will be funded for insurance premiums.
+In the case of 24 of the underlying mortgage loans, collectively representing 73.8% of the initial mortgage pool balance, escrows were funded or will be funded for insurance premiums.
 The related borrower is generally required to deposit on a monthly basis an amount equal to one-twelfth of the annual premiums payable on insurance policies that the borrower is required to maintain.

-In the case of 10 of the underlying mortgage loans, collectively representing 62.1% of the initial mortgage pool balance, initial or monthly escrows for insurance premiums were not required at origination but may be required in the future subject to certain conditions set forth in the related loan documents.
+In the case of 4 of the underlying mortgage loans, collectively representing 26.2% of the initial mortgage pool balance, initial or monthly escrows for insurance premiums were not required at origination but may be required in the future subject to certain conditions set forth in the related loan documents.
 If an escrow was funded or is funded in the future, the funds will be applied by the master servicer to pay for insurance premiums at the related mortgaged real property.